SharonRodriguez67338/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean and readable code that's easy to understand and maintain.
 This not only facilitates collaboration but also minimizes potential bugs and enhances future scalability.
 Always remember, 'Code is read far more often than it is written.'"

 In practice, this means using clear naming conventions, avoiding unnecessary complexity, and embracing modularity.
 It also highlights the importance of following DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid) principles, as well as the SOLID object-oriented design principles.
 Regularly refactor your code for clarity and efficiency, and always consider the next developer who will read your code.

+# 2024-02-12
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work, as the true value of software lies not just in making it function, but in making it understandable and adaptable over time.
+Always keep in mind: 'Code is poetry; write it to be read.'"

+In essence, this means focusing on writing clean, well-structured, and self-explanatory code that can be easily understood by others (and even your future self).
+It also emphasizes the importance of considering future maintenance and scalability when writing any piece of code.